Extent of the doctoral dissertation

 - Each full-time doctoral student has an advisory group

 - Advisory group evaluation must be done at least four (4) times during doctoral studies

 - 1st meeting with the advisory group at 9-12 months of doc. studies - plans for the 1st publication, update of theory studies, transferable skills

-- 2nd meeting at 16-19* months of doc. studies – evaluation of progress, status of the 1st publication, and update of a research plan.
-Discussion of transferable skills, research exchange prospects etc.
+- 2nd meeting at 16-19* months of doc. studies – evaluation of progress, status of the 1st publication, plans for the 2nd publ. and update of a research plan.
+Discussion of transferable skills, research exchange prospects, networking within research etc.

-- 3rd meeting at 25-30 months of doc. studies – revision of the finalizing plan, plans for pre-examination, career planning, finanzing etc.
+- 3rd meeting at 25-30 months of doc. studies – revision of the finalizing plan, plans for pre-examination, career planning, building more network, finanzing etc.

 - 4th meeting at 36-40 months of doc. studies with the advisory group - detailed plans for pre-examination, support for the career planning, etc.

 - Advisory groups meetings will be continued until the manuscript has been submitted for the pre-examination.